A tape measure for performance

 Rick Klau (Google)1

-Most larger organizations already have elaborate processes for goal setting in place, based upon which the annual performance reivew is conducted.
+Most larger organizations already have elaborate processes for goal setting in place, based upon which the annual performance review is conducted.
 This process goes by different names but features prominently in the human resources (HR) toolkit of most organizations.

 The objective of this process is to support career development and encourage the continuous improvement of employees’ skills, competences and contributions to the organization.
 It is touted as